Top 12 Easiest Government Contracts to Win

 6. Subcontracting Opportunities

-Working as a subcontractor to a prime contractor who holds the direct government contract.
+Subcontracting means working under a prime contractor that holds the main government contract.

 7. GSA Multiple Award Schedule Contracts